Fkayensu/liver-cirrhosis-stage-predictor-federated-learning/README.md

 ## Federated Learning Process

-1. The central server initializes a global model
+1. Initialization: The server initializes a global CirrhosisPredictor model.
-2. For each round of training:
-   - The server distributes the current global model to all clients
-   - Each client trains the model on their local data
-   - Clients send model updates (not the data) back to the server
-   - The server aggregates updates using FedAvg algorithm
+2. Rounds:
+   - Clients train local models with DP and adversarial training.
+   - Random attacks are simulated on 20% of clients.
+   - Updates are encrypted, validated, and aggregated securely.
-   - The updated global model is evaluated on test data
+   - The global model is evaluated and updated with early stopping.
-3. After multiple rounds, the final global model achieves good performance without directly accessing client data
+3. Output: Metrics, plots, and reports are saved in results/.

 ## Results

-The model performance metrics are stored in the `results/` directory after training completes.
-These include:
-- Overall accuracy
-- Per-class precision, recall, and F1-scores
+- Metrics: Accuracy, precision, recall, F1-scores, latency, and attack detection rates.
-- Training curves showing performance across federated learning rounds
+- Visualizations: ROC curves, confusion matrices, accuracy trends, and scalability plots.
+- Directory: results/ (e.g., attack_detection_roc_run_1.png, performance_metrics.png).

-## Privacy Considerations
+## Privacy and Security

-This implementation ensures privacy by:
-- Keeping all client data local
-- Only sharing model parameters, not actual data
-- Using secure aggregation (implemented through parameter averaging)

-## Future Improvements

-- Implement differential privacy mechanisms
-- Support for heterogeneous client data
-- Experiment with different aggregation algorithms
-- Add client selection strategies
-- Incorporate more advanced neural network architectures
+- Privacy: Data stays local; DP adds noise to updates.
+- Security: Defenses detect and mitigate attacks, with rollback for compromised models.
+- Encryption: Simulated to protect model updates.

 ## Acknowledgments